-Tojiro DP Gyuto chef knife is the best Gyuto under 100.
-The weight is around 250g.
+Tojiro DP Gyuto Japanese chef knife weight is around 250g.

-Tojiro DP Gyuto chef knife is known to be the Best VG10 Chef Knife with a three-layer sandwiched cladding on either side of the core.
+Tojiro DP best Gyuto knife is known to be the Best VG10 Chef Knife with a three-layer sandwiched cladding on either side of the core.

 It has a triple-riveted handle with full tang going through it.

-Spine thickness Gyuto chef knife is just about 2mm coming out of the bolster and almost keep the same thickness to about 3/4th of the spine length.
+Spine thickness Gyuto chef knife is just about 2mm coming out of the bolster and almost keeps the same thickness to about 3/4th of the spine length.

 The handle is made of Stamina wood which feels comfortable and durable.
 It’s a bit meaty, a bit longer and angular.
 It has a straighter spine and belly curve, which reduces your rocking, chopping, and cutting motions.

 Handle’s fit n finish is excellent.
-And If you have big hands, you will find it easier to use it because of its slightly more substantial and meaty handle.
+And If you have big hands, you will find it easier to use it because of its slightly more substantial and meatier handle.

-When holding the knife for the first time, I mean first time out of the box, plz check if the spine and the bolster areas are sandpaper treated, if not you need to do that yourself cause there might be some sharp edges around these areas, so you can prevent yourself from getting hurt.
+When holding the knife for the first time, I mean the first time out of the box, plz check if the spine and the bolster areas are sandpaper treated, if not you need to do that yourself because there might be some sharp edges around these areas, so you can prevent yourself from getting hurt.

-The knife is pretty ready to use and sharpened out of the box.
+The knife is ready to use and sharpened out of the box.
 I will rate the “out of the box sharpness” a pretty decent 6 or 7 out of 10.
-You can sure make it extra sharp by putting your own edge on it.
+You can sure make it extra sharp by putting your edge on it.

 The general profile of the knife is not too flat and not too curvy, but you tend to go a bit higher while rocking, the point of the blade can get stuck in the cutting board.